moebiussurfing/ofxSurfingImGui/README.md

 Setup and Layout Management, **ofParameter Helpers** and **ImGui Widgets** ported to **oF**, Docking Helpers with a Layout Presets Engine, and useful snippets.

-Some **WIP** stuff like Sequencer or Node Patching testing projects.
+Some **WIP** stuff like a Timeline/Sequencer or Node Patching TESTING projects.

 ## WORK IN PROGRESS!

 ```
 NOT FINISHED.
-A BIT BUGGY YET...
+A BIT BUGGY YET.
-API WILL CHANGE A BIT.
+API WILL CHANGE.
 SOME EXAMPLES CAN BE REDUNDANT
 OR NOT FINISHED,
 OR NEED TO BE UPDATED TO API CHANGES.